ics-software-engineering/cci-playground/README-rust.md

 You can run the test by opening a Terminal window within Clion and typing:

 ```
 cargo test
 ```

-You IntelliJ or CLion window will look like the one below.
+Your IntelliJ or CLion window will look like the one below.

 <img src="../master/images/rust-clion-isunique-test-terminal.png">

 ## 6. Everything from the command-line?